THE SOCIETAL IMPACT OF PAIN - A ROAD MAP FOR ACTION

-- Raise awareness of the medical, financial and social impact that pain and its management has on the patients, their family, care-givers, employers, and the healthcare system.
+- Raise awareness of the medical, financial and social impact that pain and its management has on the patients, their families, care-givers, employers, and the healthcare system.

 - Raise awareness of the importance of prevention, diagnosis and management of pain amongst all healthcare professionals, notably through further education.

-- Strengthen pain research (basic science, clinical, epidemiological) as a priority in EU framework programme and in equivalent research road maps at national and EU level, addressing the societal impact of pain and the burden of chronic pain on the health, social, and employment sectors.
+- Strengthen pain research (basic science, clinical, epidemiological) as a priority in the EU framework programme and in equivalent research road maps at national and EU levels, addressing the societal impact of pain and the burden of chronic pain on the health, social, and employment sectors.

 - Establish an EU platform for the exchange, comparison and benchmarking of best practices between member states on pain management and its impact on society.

-- Use the EU platform to monitor trends in pain management, services, and outcomes and provide guidelines to harmonize effective levels of pain management to improve the quality of life of European Citizens.
+- Use the EU platform to monitor trends in pain management, services and, outcomes and provide guidelines to harmonise effective levels of pain management to improve the quality of life of European citizens.